Child-Parent Relationship Therapy Certification

 Step 6: Complete Application and Application Fee of $95 (required)

-Upon completion of all educational, supervision, and the self-evaluation paper, complete the Level 3 CPRT-S Application and $95 application fee.
+Upon completion of all educational and supervision requirements, complete the Level 3 CPRT-S Application and $95 application fee.

 Step 7: Submit Application (required)